-Freya: Lisbon is linked to the little beach town of Cascais by a train track.
+Freya: A train track links Lisbon to the little beach town of Cascais.
 It runs alongside the river Tagus, passing beaches all along the way.
-European Union money has been invested in improving the beaches and building a walkway between the train track and the sea.
+An investment of European Union money has helped improve the beaches and build a walkway between the train track and the sea.
 There are lots of Blue flag beaches here.

 It’s a great journey with children because it’s a train and there’s also plenty to see.
 The journey from Lisbon to Cascais takes around 30 minutes.
 You can stop off at any of the beaches: Carcavelos is popular for its surf schools and bars but there are lots to choose from.

-On the way to Cascais there’s a small automobile club museum at Oeiras which is worth a detour if your children are interested.
+On the way to Cascais a small automobile club museum at Oeiras is worth a detour if your children are interested in cars.
 It has a wonderful collection of old and new vehicles from motorbikes to F1 cars.

 In the 1800s the little fishing village of Cascais became a Royal holiday hotspot, after that it has never looked back.